Women Increase from 18 to 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program

 Sustainability

 CCSF plans to continue distributing the "Women in CNIT" posters, email, banner, website section and other outreach collateral developed during the Project.
 On the retention side, the CNIT instructors have made a commitment to continue using the retention techniques they learned and brainstormed together during the CalWomenTech trainings.
-A half-day retention CalWomenTech workshop is planned for fall 2010.

 Learn more about CCSF's CNIT program.